MZanggl/taptaptap/README.md

 ---

-Alternatively, you can also pass a function in the second argument.
+Alternatively, you can also pass a function in the second argument to group common logic.

 Turning